-Salads of the Arab World from Iraq to Algeria
+Salads of the Arab World From Iraq to Algeria

 In a captivating afikra Matbakh episode with Kamal Mouzawak, a globally renowned food activist from Lebanon, we were taken on a delightful journey through the flavors and traditions across Lebanon.
 With a big smile and sparkling eyes, Kamal expressed his profound love for tabbouleh – a refreshing and iconic Lebanese salad – which he prefers to refer to as a “dish” that stands strong on its own.
 As we listened with a massive appetite, we couldn't help but wonder: